weyseing/kafka-stream2stream-join/README.md

     - **Result:** The new order row appears with its columns and all unmatched columns from buyer and product_group as null, as FULL OUTER JOIN outputs every row from every stream, joined if possible, and null if not.

 ### Match 1 Stream
-If you insert data that matches in only one of the other streams, you’ll get a partially joined result—some fields have data, others are still null.

 - Match 2nd stream
     > ```sql
     > INSERT INTO `order` (`id`, `product`, `amount`, `buyer_id`, `product_group_id`, `create_date`) VALUES ('11', 'Gizmo', '2', '4', '6', '2024-05-12 10:30:00');